 - You can find the deadlines in the e-Learning system.
-In total we require six presentations and one written report.
+In total we require five presentations and one written report.

-- Each team member takes responsibility for two milestone.
+- Each team member takes responsibility for at least one milestone.
 Which one you pick, is up to you.

 - For every milestone presentation we require an equivalent chapter in your report.
-The grading will be based on both the presentations as well as the written report.
+The grading will be based on the written report.

-- Each presentation needs to be submitted Tuesdays by 6 pm.
+- Each presentation needs to be submitted the day before the presentation by 6 pm.